- HOME >

 - Release Electron

-As you can see from the above three definitions, we do not really need the oxygen in the air to carry out the maturation (oxidation) process.
-If you wish to learn more about the definition of the oxidation, please refer to the following page:
+As you can see from the above three definitions, we do not actually need the oxygen in the air to carry out the maturation (oxidation) process.
+If you wish to learn more about the definition of oxidation, please refer to the following page:http://www.chemguide.co.uk/inorganic/redox/definitions.html

 Both compression and suction can remove oxygen

-Let’s rewind back to the reason why we need to compress the Pu-erh tea.
-Usually, if one wishes to completely remove the oxygen that exists in the tea leaves, it is either vacuum it or compress it very hard.
-Both compression and suction could eliminate the oxygen if the pressure is strong enough.
-Most of the Pu-erh tea manufacturing places in Yunnan are located deep inside the mountains where it sometimes take more than 20 hours by local bus from Kunming to reach the destination.
-The idea to compress tea originates from the wise ancient Yunnan folks who wanted to be certain that oxygen was completely eliminated from the tea; moreover, the compressed teas enable a more convenient transportation.
-Although, the leaves at the surface of the Pu-erh cake will definitely be oxidized; however, the volume of the tea leaves at the external layer of the cake is considered as a very minor amount which is small enough and negligible.
+Let’s rewind to the reason why we need to compress Pu-erh tea.
+Usually, if one wishes to completely remove the oxygen in the tea leaves, it is either vacuum-sealed or compressed very hard.
+Both compression and suction can eliminate oxygen if the pressure is strong enough.
+Most Pu-erh tea manufacturing locations in Yunnan are deep in the mountains, where it can sometimes take more than 20 hours by local bus from Kunming to reach the destination.
+The practice of compressing tea originates from the wise ancient Yunnan people, who wanted to ensure that oxygen was completely eliminated from the tea.
+Additionally, the compressed tea made transportation more convenient.
+Although the leaves at the surface of the Pu-erh cake will inevitably be oxidized, the volume of the tea leaves on the external layer of the cake is considered very minor and negligible.

 The Pu-erh tea cake used to be compressed very hard